fij/btup/README.md

    Example: https://www.investopedia.com/terms/f/fixedincome.asp , see also menu on the left<br/>
    Warning: _avoid all ads_

-3. The Financial Modelers' Manifesto, by Emanuel Derman and Paul Wilmott (pdf, 2 pages)
+3. Emanuel Derman and Paul Wilmott: The Financial Modelers' Manifesto

+4. Alex Kuznetsov: The Complete Guide to Capital Markets for Quantitative Professionals

 ### (G) Acknowledgements

-I would like to thank all those who found the time to teach me.
+I thank all those who found the time to teach me.